z88dk/z88dk/src/zsdcc/readme.md

 `sdcc-10892-z88dk-peep.patch` has been submitted as sdcc [feature request # 289](https://sourceforge.net/p/sdcc/patches/289/) for review, test, and integrate from that end.
 This file is retained for the record. z88dk does not normally use the sdcc peephole optimiser, so these patches remain optional.

-`sdcc-z88dk.patch` = `sdcc-9958-z88dk.patch` - previously committed additions and fixes to sdcc for Z88DK - `sdcc-10892-z88dk-peep.patch`.
+`sdcc-z88dk.patch` = `sdcc-9958-z88dk.patch` - previously committed additions and fixes to sdcc to support z88dk - `sdcc-10892-z88dk-peep.patch`.
 Essentially, the patch items remaining are just those things which are zsdcc specific, which don't make sense to push into sdcc.